tjanczuk/tomasz.janczuk.org/_posts/2016-06-07-what-is-function-as-a-service.md

 ### Wait, what just happened?

 We have used the CLI of [Auth0 Webtasks](https://webtask.io) to turn a Node.js function into an HTTP endpoint that can be called from a mobile or HTML5 app, or just with *curl*.
-Auth0 Webtasks is all about making developer life's simple - all you need is a *function*.
+Auth0 Webtasks is all about making developer's life simple - all you need is a *function*.
 Webtasks turn it into *service*.
 Learn more at [https://webtask.io](https://webtask.io).

 ### *Function as a Service* vs *Serverless*